IshanaRaina/sql-labs/core-sql/section-2.md

 ### Self Join

+As the name suggests, a self join is a join in which a given table is joined with itself.

 **Exercise 5** :computer:

+Access the **HR** database :arrow_forward:
 1. List names of all managers and their employees, ordered by manager.
 2. Let's take it one step further - list employee's full name, the department they belong to followed by their manager's full name.
+3. Let's take it another step further!
+List employee's full name, employee's manager name, department name and the department manager's name.

 <details><summary>Solution 1:</summary>